instructor-ai/instructor/docs/blog/posts/chain-of-density.md

     Don't forget to add in rate limiting error handling with `tenacity` and set the `OPENAI_API_KEY` shell environment variable before running any subsequent commands

+### Creating Fine-Tuning Jobs

 Once we run this script, we'll have a new file called `generated.jsonl` in our local repository.
-Now all that's left is to run the command
+Now all that's left is to run the command below to start fine-tuning your first model!

 ```
 instructor jobs create-from-file generated.jsonl